MARAEROA SCHOOL VALUES

 Positive Behaviour for Learning is a Ministry of Education evidence based programme and initiative to support parents, whanau, teachers, schools, and early childhood centres to improve the behaviour of children and young people.
 Improving learner behaviour and their home and school environments will lead to improved learner engagement and achievements.

-Maraeroa Kawatau draft document
+Maraeroa Kawatau Matrix

 As part of our PB4L program we take a restorative approach to building positive relationships, and behaviour management.
 Our vision is to provide equitable opportunities for learners to apply and maintain their voice, agency and identity through using a relational and restorative approach which is underpinned by establishing positive relationships, and using best-practice tools to restore these relationships if things go wrong.